ddooley/ddooley.github.io/_pages/docs/data-categorical.md

 [//]: # (Note that as future versions of a standard occur, it may be feasible to attach individuals of past standards to them if no semantics have changed, thus simplifying data analysis.)

 *Note that in the past OBI used/tried [`categorical measurement datum`](http://purl.obolibrary.org/obo/OBI_0000938){:target="_blank"} for enumerating categorical choices, with a [`has category label`](http://purl.obolibrary.org/obo/OBI_0000999){:target="_blank"} object property that linked to a set or class of permissible terms (as shown in OBI's existing `handedness value specification` example).
 This class and relation is being discouraged in favour of the categorical value specification approach.*

+## Unworkable , REVISE

+However, some complications arise which the following example will explore.
+We could try to capture a [`handedness`](http://purl.obolibrary.org/obo/PATO_0002201){:target="_blank"} quality with:

+    Class: 'handedness value specification'
+        subClassOf 'categorical value specification'
+        subClassOf 'has specified value' only handedness

+However, this is not permitted in OWL since **`has specified value`** data property can only have a literal on the right side.
+The target could be expressed simply as "`has specified value` only xsd:anyURI", thus allowing values like xsd:anyURI [right-handedness](http://purl.obolibrary.org/obo/PATO_0002203){:target="_blank"} but this then requires some validation mechanism external to an OWL reasoner for limiting categorical values.
+The Class doesn't indicate what the choices are.

 [//]: # (Slightly different from a boolean value specification below, a binary value specification is a categorical value specification with only two choices.)